How to Make a DIY Finger Pincushion (Easy Beginner Sewing Project)

 Border Edge Envelope Pillow Cover

-If you want to have a little border around the edge of your pillow cover, you can use this method.
+This method allows you to create a small border around the edge of your pillow cover.

 1- Measure your pillow form and add 2 inches instead of one.

-This will give you a 1/2-inch border all the way around the pillow.
-It’s a little more formal look and works out really nicely.
+This will give you a 1/2-inch border around the pillow.

 2- Follow the instructions for the regular pillow cover.

 3- After you have flipped the cover right side facing out and pressed the edges.
-Topstitch using that longer length of 3 all the way around the pillow edge, using a 1/2 inch seam allowance.
+Topstitch using that more extended length of 3 around the pillow edge, using a 1/2 inch seam allowance.

-Of course, you can make this border wider if you want, just adjust the width when you are cutting out the pieces.
+Of course, you can make this border wider if you want; just adjust the width when you cut out the pieces.

 I hope you enjoy making these as much as I do.